 This isn’t about sitting up straighter or willing yourself into better shoulder position.
 “Pulling your shoulder blades together is a waste of your time without the link to rest of the body and activating at the hips,” Bradley explains.
 Your focus should be on working the deep muscles in the thoracic spine, the core, and the hip flexors—strengthening from the inside out.

 The move below can help restore balance and strength to your shoulder blades.
 Of course, one exercise is not enough to keep everyone’s scalpulae happy and healthy; that can only happen in the context of a full-body plan, such as Elev8d Fitness.
 This new home workout program from the experts of Sonima keeps your four key sets of load-bearing joints—the shoulders, hips, knees, and ankles—properly aligned.
 But an exercise like the one below can help you connect the shoulder blades to the hips, activating and strengthening the deep core muscles.

 Standing Arm Circles

 Begin by standing with your feet hip-width apart, your toes pointed straight ahead.
 Extend your arms out to your sides at shoulder level, palms down with your fingers gripped flat onto the pads of your hands.
-Squeeze your shoulder blades together and down, pretending you are tucking them into your some imaginary back jeans pockets.
-Keeping them squeezed and down, rotate both arms forwards in small circles (about six inches in circumference).
+Squeeze your shoulder blades together and down, pretending you are tucking them into some imaginary back jeans pockets.
+Keeping them squeezed and down, rotate both arms forward in small circles (about six inches in circumference).
 Complete 40 circles.
-Next, face your palms up, and complete 40 backward rotations.
+Next, face your palms up and complete 40 backward rotations.
 If your shoulders begin to shrug or roll forward at any time, take a break, then recommit your shoulder blades to the down-and-back position.